 Rye bread is good for your gut!

-But it's refreshing to bake and eat every now and then bread that is dissidently different.
-It is also wonderful for gut health and more tolerable for people sensitive to gluten.
-Plus all those seeds: it's a true massaging brush for the gut!
+But it's hugely refreshing to bake and eat every now and then bread that is dissidently different.
+Rye is also wonderful for gut health and more tolerable for people sensitive to gluten.
+Plus all those seeds in this particular recipe: it's a true massaging brush for the gut!

 Rye bread keeps well too; in fact it keeps so well it's better eaten after twenty-four hours.
 Rye bread needs to settle after baking: straight from the oven it will be impossibly crumbly and a little dry.

-You might also try your hand at the Tsar of rye breads: borodinsky; a bit of a challenge though.
+You might also try your hand at the Tsar of rye breads: borodinsky.
+But it is a bit of a challenge.

 What is seeded rye bread like?